fbpx

 The first time it happens, it could be slow, but from the first time we have exported the model, from that point onwards, we could start exporting just the elements that changed from the last export and update those on the DB stored on the service we have running.

-The era of automation has ushered in a revolutionary shift in BIM modeling.
-As modelers craft their designs, advanced AI operates in the background, enhancing models by rectifying errors such as misaligned walls.
+Automation has revolutionized BIM modeling, with AI playing a pivotal role in error correction, compliance checks, and even autonomous model drafting.
+Imagine an AI assistant guiding every step of the design process, making complex tasks a breeze.
 Beyond mere corrections, it vigilantly checks for compliance with building regulations, ensuring every detail aligns with standards.
 But the potential doesn’t stop there.
 Picture an AI capable of autonomously drafting BIM models or routing complex MEP solutions, all based on simple user text prompts.
 As we embrace this rapid technological evolution, we stand on the brink of unlocking unparalleled possibilities in architectural design and execution.

-Comparison on the left on how BIM processes are perceived over time and how it is really going to happen
+Comparison on the left on how BIM processes are perceived over time and how it is actually going to happen

-Imagine this: your software isn’t just a tool, it’s a partner.
-It anticipates needs, updates models without a button press, and lets you focus on bigger-picture stuff.
-It’s like having an assistant who just gets things done.
+Let’s imagine this: your software isn’t just a tool, it’s a partner.
+It anticipates needs, updates models without a button press, and lets you focus on bigger-picture stuff: Like having an assistant who just gets things done.

 Revit’s got the tools we need for this shift.
 Revit Events API gives us insight into model changes, while Dynamic Model Update (DMU) keeps us real-time savvy.
 These aren’t just features; they’re superpowers.